Every finite group is the group of self homotopy equivalences of an elliptic space: From Graphs to Inflexible Manifolds

 We can now prove Theorem \ref{realizationinflex}. \begin{proof}[Proof of Theorem \ref{realizationinflex}] Let $G$ be a finite group.
 There exists a finite and connected graph $\G = (V, E)$ such that $\Aut (\G) \cong G$ (Theorem \ref{Frucht}).
-Associated to the graph $\G$ of order $n$, there exists an elliptic minimal Sullivan algebra $\M_\G$ (of formal dimension $208 + 80n$) such that $\Aut (\G) \cong \E (\M_\G)$ (Theorem \ref{sullgraph}).
-We modify $\M_\G$ into an elliptic (minimal) Sullivan algebra $\widetilde \M_\G$ of formal dimension $(416 + 160n )- 1$ (Proposition \ref{tilde}) which, by Lemma \ref{inflexible} is inflexible since $\M_\G$ is inflexible.
-This is clear because $[\M_\G, \M_\G] \cong G \sqcup\{f_0, f_1\}$ is finite and, because of the multiplicativity of the mapping degree.
+Associated to the graph $\G$ of order $n$, there exists a $1$-connected elliptic minimal Sullivan algebra $\M_\G$ (of formal dimension $208 + 80n$) such that $\Aut (\G) \cong \E (\M_\G)$ (Theorem \ref{sullgraph}).
+We modify $\M_\G$ into an elliptic minimal Sullivan algebra $\widetilde \M_\G$ of formal dimension $(416 + 160n )- 1$ (Proposition \ref{tilde}) which, by Lemma \ref{inflexible} is inflexible since $\M_\G$ is inflexible.
+This is clear since $[\M_\G, \M_\G] \cong G \sqcup\{f_0, f_1\}$ is finite, and because of the multiplicativity of the mapping degree.